ternaris/marv-robotics/docs/config.rst

 smtp_url
 ^^^^^^^^
 Server host, port and credentials for sending emails from MARV.
+STARTTLS will be used and ``smtp://`` is the only supported schema.

 Example: